Choose risk-first compliance that’s always on, built for you.

 2. People controls

-Eight controls (numbered 6.1 to 6.8) make up this category that puts people first.
+Eight controls (numbered 6.1 to 6.8) make up this category, which puts people first.
 These measures guide staff interactions with sensitive data.
 Security awareness training, screening processes, and employment terms are part of these controls.
 Remote work guidelines and confidentiality agreements play a vital role in today's scattered work setup.

 3. Physical controls